What brought about such

 and repair of the

-Willimansett Bridge is
+Willimansett Bridge was

 certain to have a